 The Group's principal foreign currency exposures arise from its investments outside Hong Kong and from the import of fuel and capital equipment.
 Foreign currency transaction exposure is managed mainly through forward foreign exchange contracts.
 As at 31 December 2013, over 90% of the Group's transaction exposure from the import of fuel and capital equipment was either denominated in United States dollars or hedged into Hong Kong or United States dollars.
-Currency exposure arising from investments outside Hong Kong is, where considered appropriate, mitigated by financing those investments in local currency borrowings and by entering into forward foreign exchange contracts.
-Foreign currency fluctuations will affect the translated value of the net assets of investments outside Hong Kong and the resultant translation difference is included in the Group's reserve account.
-Income received from the Group's investments outside Hong Kong which is not denominated in Hong Kong dollars is, unless otherwise determined, converted into Hong Kong dollars on receipt.
+Currency exposure arising from investments outside Hong Kong is, where considered appropriate, mitigated by financing those investments in local currency fluctuations will affect the translated value of the net assets of investments outside Hong Kong which is not denominated in Hong Kong dollars is, unless otherwise determined, converted into Hong Kong dollars on receipt.